remotion-dev/remotion/packages/docs/docs/config.md

 ## setMaxTimelineTracks()<AvailableFrom v="2.1.10" />

-Set how many tracks are being displayed in the timeline in the Preview at most.
+Set how many tracks are being displayed in the timeline in the Studio at most.
 This does not affect your video, just the amount of tracks shown when previewing.
 Default `15`.

 ```ts twoslash title="remotion.config.ts"
 import { Config } from "@remotion/cli/config";